penpot/penpot-exporter-figma-plugin/.changeset/new-spiders-travel.md

 "penpot-exporter": patch
 ---

-Fixed line node to work in every scenario
+Fixed line node export when using opacity 0 on the line